M.

 Trust model

-Buyers need methodology, not just a headline.
+Buyers need methodology, not just a category claim.

 Trust comes from visible source status, explainable outputs, and a clear connection between the market signals and the recommendation.